Experts from Rush discuss heatstroke, hot flashes and fever

 Specifically, these chemicals cause blood vessels to narrow and pull heat into the innermost part of the body.
 The result is a fever.
 Fever not only signals that a foreign invader has entered the body; it's also a sign that the body's immune system is working to combat that invader.

-A fever that rises to 105 degrees or higher is especially alarming.
+When a fever is cause for alarm: A fever that rises to 105 degrees or higher is especially dangerous.
 If left untreated, a fever this high can lead to dehydration, dizziness, weakness and confusion.

 "Your primary care physician is always your best resource for help," Park says.
 "Most offices have someone on call 24/7.
 We want you to check in with us so we can see what's really going on and let you know what to do if you're concerned about a fever."